-Kids and adults alike will have fun creating this “floating” rose arts & crafts project.
-Make your own Beauty And The Beast Rose in a glass case with this step-by-step tutorial for the intermediate level crafter.
+Kids and adults alike will have fun creating this enchanted “floating” eternal rose in glass case craft inspired by the Beauty And The Beast story.
+This DIY project is easy to personalize, to even create your own unique version, and would be a perfect craft to make for a Princess themed party with this step-by-step tutorial for the intermediate level crafter.

-I came up with these little This Beauty And The Beast Rose Crafts around the time that Emma Watson graced the silver screen as Belle.
+I came up with these little Beauty And The Beast Rose Crafts around the same time that Emma Watson graced the silver screen as Belle.

-I was trying to figure out something fun and original to do with my girls and had the idea when walking around a Dollar Tree store.
+I was trying to figure out something fun and original to do with my girls and had the idea while walking around a Dollar Tree store.

 This project turned out to be really fun.
-It was just the ticket for us to keep us all busy and using our imaginations… and could be for you too if you are looking for a fun and fresh idea for craft time or a themed party.
+It was also just the ticket that kept us all busy and using our imaginations… and it could be perfect for you too if you are looking for a fun and fresh idea for craft time or a themed party.

 They are fairly easy to make, and are perfect for kids between eight and twelve years old and up.